shrunkhalhood/devops_pipeline/README.md

 - ❌ No local testing possible without AWS credentials

 ### ✅ Solution
-We created this branch to make the app **fully portable and Docker-based**:
+ I created this branch to make the app **fully portable and Docker-based**:
 - No AWS dependency
 - Runs entirely on your local machine
 - Anyone can clone and run it in minutes